-Heartland Cats works with area rescues by taking in older cats and placing them in the care of senior’s who would like to provide a home and love in exchange for the companionship.
+Heartland Cats, as space permits, accepts cats from those entering hospice care or the next level of health care where they can no longer have their companion with them.
 Prior to placing, each cat will first spend time in our facility where we can assess the animal’s temperament and needs.
 This will help us find the perfect match for cat and guardian.

 All cats entering Heartland Cats will be altered and microchipped prior to being homed.
 They will have had a wellness check and will be up-to-date on their vaccinations.
 Any health issue will be disclosed and the guardians must be in agreement to care for the animal according to veterinarian instructions.

 Heartland Cats is very aware that many retirees are on a fixed income and may not be able to afford the costs associated with caring for a cat.
 The only initial out-of-pocket expense for the guardian will be to license the cat as required by local authorities and cover any pet deposit as applicable.
 Heartland Cats will provide the necessary supplies and veterinary care.
 This will include:

 - Food (including prescription diets)